 Associate Professor of Environmental & Analytical Chemistry

 Dr. Lu Hu joined the University of Montana as an assistant professor in 2017.
 Before UM, Lu obtained his Ph.D. at the University of Minnesota in 2014, and then completed postdoc training at Harvard University.
-He went to college in Beijing and experienced serious air pollution issues.
+He went to college China University of Geosciences - Beijing and experienced serious air pollution issues.
 Since then he has determined to study atmospheric chemistry and contribute scientific knowledge for people to achieve and breathe clean air.

 Postdoctoral: Harvard University

-I will be accepting 1-2 PhD students for Fall 2022.
+I will be accepting 1 PhD student for Fall 2024.
 Please see my lab website for details.

 - Emission and chemistry of wildfires